Active Wells

 Install a Flow Meter per the specifications outlined in Ordinance 25-001.

-For existing meters, on-site field accuracy testing and verification is an acceptable method for satisfying the SABGSA’s routine calibration requirement.
-See note below.
+For existing meters, on-site field accuracy testing and verification (as described above) is an acceptable method for satisfying the SABGSA’s routine calibration requirement.

-It is at the discretion of the landowner to select a qualified individual to install the flow meter per the manufacturer’s specifications.
+It is at the discretion of the landowner to select a qualified individual to install the flow meter per the manufacturer’s specifications and/or perform on-site field accuracy testing and verification.

 SABGSA Flow Meter Installation & Calibration Compliance Form